Bhaswati-Saha/Email-Spam-Classifier/README.md

 # Email-Spam-Classifier

-Classification based Machine Learning Project using Naive Bayes Algorithm.
+Classification based Email Spam Classifier using Naive Bayes Algorithm.
+The main aim of this project is to check whether an email is a Spam or not.